Local structures on stratified spaces: Introduction

+the singular complex of the topological space of maps from $x$ to $y$.
+The second functor, the simplicial nerve $\sN$, is a generalization of the usual nerve of a category; for details see \S1.1.5 of \cite{HTT}, after \cite{cordier}.
+In the following, by a functor $\cS \ra \cC$ from a $\Kan$-enriched category such as $\snglr$ to an $\oo$-category $\cC$ we will always mean a functor $\sN\cS \ra \cC$ from the simplicial nerve, suppressing the $\sN$ from the notation.
+In particular, see Convention \ref{defn.enrichment}.
+In this way, we will in particular regard an ordinary category as an $\oo$-category, by taking its nerve.

-The reader uncomfortable with this language can substitute the words ``topological category" for ``$\oo$-category" wherever they occur in this paper to obtain the correct sense of the results, but they should then bear in mind the proviso that technical difficulties may then abound in making the statements literally true.
-The reader only concerned with algebra in chain complexes, rather than spectra, can likewise substitute ``pre-triangulated differential graded category" for ``stable $\oo$-category" wherever those words appear, with the same proviso. \end{remark}
+Both of these two functors are, in a suitable sense, equivalences.
+In particular, every $\oo$-category is equivalent to one coming from a topological category.
+So the reader uncomfortable with $\oo$-categories can substitute the words ``topological category" for ``$\oo$-category" wherever they occur in this paper to obtain the correct sense of the results, but they should then bear in mind the proviso that technical difficulties may then abound in making the statements literally true. \end{remark}

 We now describe the linear contents of our work in detail.
 The paper splits in three parts.
 The first gives definitions, in which we make precise the notion of a stratified space and structures on it.
 The second part characterizes the category of tangential structures as 1-excisive functors.
 The third part is devoted to what one might call the differential topology of stratified spaces, in which we prove that every finitary stratified space is the interior of some compact stratified space (possibly with boundary), and that many questions about stratified spaces can be reduced to a question about smooth manifolds with corners, via resolutions of singularity.
 The following sections review the contents of each of these parts in more detail; we recommend the reader read this moderately thorough summary before delving into the main body.